 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-An easy morning stretch routine to incorporate after a challenging workout of the day to improve flexibility and get your day off to a great start! *This conversation is sponsored by Silk.
+An easy morning stretch routine to incorporate when you wake up to improve flexibility and get your day off to a great start with a bonus bodyweight workout to get your heart pumping with no equipment required. *This conversation is sponsored by Silk.
 The opinions and text are all mine.

 On mornings when I train, I usually don't want a big pre-workout meal.
 I save the omelette for later when I need to replenish my fuel after a vigorous workout.
 However, I really don't wake up until I've had my cup of coffee.
 I love my cuppa joe!
 It gets my body moving and wakes up my brain, so I'm ready to take on my day.

-A great morning stretch routine (or evening) to perform on a regular basis.
+A great morning stretch routine (or evening) to perform on a daily basis.

 Seated Torso Twist for Core & Lower Back Mobility